Active Learning for Systematic Reviews

 What Is Active Learning?

-Active learning is a machine learning approach where the model learns from your screening decisions in real time.
-As you include or exclude papers, the AI retrains and re-ranks the remaining papers — pushing the most likely relevant ones to the top of your queue.
+Active learning is a machine learning approach where the model learns from your screening decisions during screening.
+As you include or exclude papers, Lumina refreshes the semantic ranking; after enough new decisions, it retrains the classifier and blends that signal into the queue.

 You Screen